HubSpot/falcosecurity-libs/proposals/20240507-modern-bpf-kernel-side-filters.md

 For deployments of Falco on larger instances, we need to be able to cut down on the number of noisy events coming from the modern-bpf driver source as the rules engine being single-threaded has become a bottleneck.

-There exists the feature to toggle individual syscalls, but more granularity here would allow for more control - still monitoring all relevent syscalls while filtering out sources of concentrated noise.
+There exists the feature to toggle individual syscalls, but more granularity here would allow for more control - still monitoring all relevant syscalls while filtering out sources of concentrated noise.

 ## Motivation

 There are users of Falco deploying to hosts with 128+ CPUs where syscall throughput is too high for the system to keep up.
-These hosts are especially susceptable to bursty workloads capable of causing a large percentage of event drops.
+These hosts are especially susceptible to bursty workloads capable of causing a large percentage of event drops.

 Here, being able to filter out the noisy/bursty workloads individually is preferable to disabling the collection of entire syscalls.